wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-excel-automation/includes/2-launching-saving-closing.md

 ![launch excel action properties continued](..\media\launch-excel-action-properties-continued.png) -->

 To view the Excel actions when the flow runs in real time, check the **Make instance visible** check box.
 The Excel window opens when the flow runs.
 If the checkbox isn't checked, Excel runs in the background.
-Expand the **Advanced** section, which includes an option to **Load add-Ins and macros** as the Excel file launches.
+Expand the **Advanced** section, which includes an option to **Load add-ins and macros** as the Excel file launches.

 <!--